Larouyan/larouyan.github.io/docs/index.md

 # About the Dataset

-This dataset consists of beer reviews collected over a period of 17 years (from 2001 to 2017) available on two websites: [BeerAdvocate](https://www.beeradvocate.com/) and [RateBeer](https://www.ratebeer.com/).
+The dataset consists of beer reviews collected over a period of 17 years (from 2001 to 2017) available on two websites: [BeerAdvocate](https://www.beeradvocate.com/) and [RateBeer](https://www.ratebeer.com/).
 The dataset contain both textual (text reviews) and numerical data (ratings).

 Following some analysis, the decision was to merge the data from both platforms.
 This merging process aimed to obtain more robust and meaningful results in terms of expert and non-expert ratings.
 It was observed that combining both datasets reduces more biases than considering each dataset separately.
 In order to mitigate potential biases introduced by the merge, a standardization procedure has been implemented for the different rating categories used by both websites.

-In order to increase comparability, users on one website were linked with their counterparts (ids) on the other website, and a similar linkage process was applied to beers.
+In order to increase comparability, users on one website are linked with their counterparts (ids) on the other website, and a similar linkage process is applied to beers.
 This approach ensures a more equitable evaluation of ratings across the merged dataset, providing a foundation for reliable and unbiased analyses.

 # Who is an expert ?